-Keep in mind that this is a historical record of past course equivalencies.
+Keep in mind that the Transfer Credit Wizard is a historical record of past course equivalencies.
 There is no guarantee that the same courses will be offered in the future, or that they will be offered during the term you are abroad.